-If you’re in the market for a tankless heater, you may be wondering about tankless water heater benefits and how they might affect you.
+If you’re in the market for a tankless heater, you may be wondering about tankless water heater benefits, how tank vs. tankless water heaters compare, and how they might affect you.
 These environmentally friendly options are becoming more and more common with homeowners, and for a good reason.
 Here are a few tankless water heater benefits to get you thinking about upgrading your home.

 1. No Downtime